johandanforth/OLWInsertCode/README.md

 Compilling the code with Visual Studio or MSBuild will produce a DLL called `OLWInsertCode.dll`.

-1. You'll need to edit `OLWInsertCode.csproj` file and change `OpenLiveWriter.Api` Reference directory with your Open Live Writer installation directory.
+1. You'll need to edit `OLWInsertCode.csproj` file and change `RtfPipe` and `OpenLiveWriter.Api` Reference directory with your Open Live Writer installation directory.
 1. You can compile the code through Visual Studio or through MSBuild (doesn't require Visual Studio) typing the following command at **Command prompt**:

 ```